exakat/exakat-docs/User/Configuration.rst

   + array_ratio : 10

     + Percentage of arrays in one of the syntaxes, to trigger the other syntax as a violation.
+:ref:`Multiple Index Definition <multiple-index-definition>`
+  + arrayMaxSize : 15000

+    + Maximal size of arrays to be analyzed.
+This will speed up analysis, and leave the largest arrays untouched.
 :ref:`Too Many Array Dimensions <too-many-array-dimensions>`
   + maxDimensions : 3